Jennings, Michigan

 Jennings is an unincorporated community and census-designated place (CDP) in Missaukee County in the U.S. state of Michigan.
-The population was 264 at the 2010 census.
+The population was 229 at the 2020 census, down from 264 in 2010.
 The CDP is located mostly in Lake Township with a small portion extending north into Caldwell Township.

 History

 Jennings was a lumbering center founded by Austin and William Mitchell, who named it for William Jennings Bryan.
 A post office opened on March 8, 1883, with J. Frank Schryer as the first postmaster.
 The office was discontinued on July 31, 1956.
-Jennings was a terminus of the Missukee spur of the Grand Rapids and Indiana Railroad, with a junction on the main line named Round Lake.
+Jennings was a terminus of the Missaukee spur of the Grand Rapids and Indiana Railroad, with a junction on the main line named Round Lake.

-The community of Jennings was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics for the first time.
+The community of Jennings was listed as a newly-organized census-designated place for the 2010 census, meaning it now has officially defined boundaries and population statistics.